 Is there a heaven and a hell?

-The Buddhist texts states that there are thirty one planes or states of existence (loka) in the universe, including that of humans.
+As stated above, there are thirty one planes or states of existence (loka) in the universe, including that of humans.
 Beings are born into a particular plane depending of their accumulated kamma.

 Below the human plane are four planes (asura,peta,thiracchana and niraya) which are described as unhappy states of existence.
 Beings are born into these states as a result of their unwholesome kamma.
 Excessive greed and attachment to worldly belongings may cause re-birth in the peta plane and be drawn to the place of attachment.